TheNamesArthur/soupsnake/README.md

 - [ ] Refactor design and code oversights to make soupsnake far more fluid to interact with.
 - [ ] Refactor CSS and HTML to properly support Safari.
+- [ ] Implement chat history so that conversations can be more fluid.
 - [ ] Support for pulling models for ollama via the UI
 - [ ] A menu which allows you to change options for both the LLM and Generative AI Image model.
 Such as steps or warmth.